 - The first American-made locomotive—and more locomotives than any city in the nation;

 - More silk goods than any city in the world, earning Paterson the nickname, The Silk City; and

-- More aircraft engines than any city in the nation, including the engines for the Spirit of St. Louis and for the bombers of World War II.
+- More aircraft engines than any city in the nation, including the engines for the Spirit of St. Louis and World War II bombers.

 Innovative businesses also continued through the twentieth century.
 Paterson is the birthplace of Automatic Data Processing, Inc. (ADP), the great international company that provides electronic payroll and other technology to serve corporations around the world.
 The company was formed in 1949 by three sons of Paterson immigrant textile workers, Henry Taub, Joe Taub, and now United States Senator Frank Lautenberg.